apache/skywalking-showcase/docs/readme.md

 The showcase uses [GNU Make](https://www.gnu.org/software/make/) and Docker containers to run commands, so please make sure you have `make` installed and Docker daemon running.

+### Prerequisites

+To deploy the full features of this showcase application, you may need up to 4 CPU cores and 4 GB memory, please increase the Docker daemon resources or Kubernetes cluster resources if you find containers / Pods failed to start up.
+Alternatively, you can also only deploy part of the features that interest you if you don't want to increase the resources, via the guide in [Customization](#customization).

 ### Quick Start

 Make sure you have a running Kubernetes cluster and `kubectl` can access to that cluster.